Is it Time to Consider Assisted Living?

 AARP offers a checklist of how to find a reputable Assisted Living facility in your state, as they are not regulated or inspected by the federal government.

 How to Pay for Assisted Living

 In New York, if you need assistance with Activities of Daily Living such as dressing, bathing, or getting in and out of bed, and are in an Assisted Living facility, you may be able to access Community Medicaid to pay for it.
 New York Community Medicaid does not have the five year “look back” that so many people fear: the look back applies only to nursing home Medicaid.
 Moving to an assisted living facility can help you to remain independent longer, and you don’t have to “spend down” all your money.
 Obtaining Medicaid assistance quickly to pay for your care will protect your savings and allow them to last as long as possible.

 This article provides only a few of the reasons why Assisted Living may be a great choice for you or someone you know.
-If you have specific questions about Assisted Living and how it may impact you or a loved one legally and financially, visit Your Situation on our website, call Lamson & Cutner or click here to get in touch today.
+If you have specific questions about Assisted Living and how it may impact you or a loved one legally and financially, click Find Your Situation in our header, call Lamson & Cutner or click here to get in touch today.